IamHetPatel/social-media-api/README.md

 #### Chat Testing
 1. **Setup Multiple Browser Tabs:**
    - Open `/chat.html` in two separate browser tabs
-   - Log in with different user IDs in each tab
+   - Log in with different user IDs in each tab (You can get the user IDs using the /api/users endpoint)

 2. **Test Private Messaging:**
    - In Tab 1, send a private message to the user ID in Tab 2